For most, home education

 roll is not to formally teach but to facilitate that journey.

-those critical thinking skills necessary to formulate new ideas
+develop those critical thinking skills necessary to formulate

 That sounds complicated perhaps, but it's really

-when they're small.
-Every time a child asks a question you start
+they're small.
+Every time a child asks a question you start a

-teachers but as facilitators in this way, they will see progress
+as facilitators in this way, they will see progress they didn't

-a parent you've been led to believe children need to be
+parent you've been led to believe children need to be steered

-steered along a certain path, that there's a set of knowledge all
+along a certain path, that there's a set of knowledge all children

-children should have.
-But if that's not the child's path, or if
+should have.
+But if that's not the child's path, or if it's a

 effectively imposing ideas on the child and run the risk, along